-The Department of Computer Science and Engineering focuses not only on the theoretical aspects but emphasize the overall development of the students.
-There are Special Interest Groups among the faculty who are focused in their research domains like Data Mining and Big Data Analytics, Wireless & Mobile Computing, Security & Trust Computing, Wireless Sensor Networks & IOT, Soft Computing, Image Processing, Machine Learning and Data Analytics, Natural Language Processing, Cloud Computing and Social Networking, Network Security, Service Oriented Architecture and Theoretical Computer Sciences.
-The departments many strengths include its high faculty to student ratio, state of the art facilities, strong focus on teaching learning balanced with leading-edge research and emphasis on leadership, service and ethics.
-The efficacy of the Teaching-Learning process is reflected in the consistently excellent results being achieved every year.
-To augment professional competence, the department supports outside talents to gain more inputs, organizes hackathons, seminars, workshops, industrial visits and expert lectures not only to offer a new dimension to the learning process but also infuse leadership qualities in the budding engineers.
+The Department of Computer Science and Engineering focuses not only on the theoretical aspects butemphasize the overall development of the students.
+There are Special Interest Groups among the facultywho are focused in their research domains like Data Mining and Big Data Analytics, Wireless & MobileComputing, Security & Trust Computing, Wireless Sensor Networks & IOT, Soft Computing, ImageProcessing, Machine Learning and Data Analytics, Natural Language Processing, Cloud Computing andSocial Networking, Network Security, Service Oriented Architecture and Theoretical Computer Sciences.
+The departments many strengths include its high faculty to student ratio, state of the art facilities, strongfocus on teaching learning balanced with leading-edge research and emphasis on leadership, service andethics.